-Non-U.S. stockholders could incur tax under FIRPTA with respect to gain realized upon a disposition of our stock if we are a United States real property holding corporation during a specified testing period.
-If at least 50% of a REIT's assets are USRPIs, then the REIT will be a United States real property holding corporation.
-We believe that we are and will continue to be a United States real property holding corporation based on our asset mix and investment strategy.
-However, despite our status as a United States real property holding corporation, a non-U.S. stockholder generally would not incur tax under FIRPTA on gain from the sale of our stock if we are a "domestically controlled qualified investment entity."
-A domestically controlled qualified investment entity in value of its stock are held directly or indirectly by non-U.S. stockholders.
-We believe that we currently are a domestically controlled qualified investment entity, but because our common stock and our preferred stock are publicly traded, we cannot assure you that we are or will be a domestically controlled qualified investment entity in the future.
+Non-U.S. stockholders could incur tax under FIRPTA with respect to gain realized upon a disposition of our stock if we are a USRPHC during a specified testing period.
+If at least 50% of a REIT's assets are USRPIs, then the REIT will be a USRPHC.
+We believe that we are and will continue to be a USRPHC based on our asset mix and investment strategy.
+However, despite our status as a USRPHC, a non-U.S. stockholder generally would not incur tax under FIRPTA on gain from the sale of our stock if we are a "domestically controlled qualified investment entity."
+A domestically controlled qualified investment entity includes a REIT in which, at all times during a specified testing period, less than 50% in value of its stock are held directly or indirectly by non-U.S. stockholders.
+We believe that we currently are a domestically controlled qualified investment entity, but because our common stock is publicly traded, we cannot assure you that we are or will be a domestically controlled qualified investment entity in the future.
 If the applicable class of our stock is regularly traded on an established securities market, an additional exception to the tax under FIRPTA is available with respect to that class of stock, even if we do not qualify as a domestically controlled qualified investment entity at the time the non-U.S. stockholder sells the stock.
 Under that exception, the gain from such a sale by such a non-U.S. stockholder will not be subject to tax under FIRPTA if: